Missed Your Flight? Here Are the Steps You Should Take Next

 If It’s the Airline’s Fault

 There are also plenty of scenarios where it’s the airline’s fault that you miss your flight, especially when it’s a connecting flight.
 Delays due to weather, mechanical problems, or crew issues may cause a missed flight, leaving you wondering what your options are.
 Luckily, you’re a lot better off if it’s the airline’s fault.
+You can also check your travel insurance policy to see if there is some coverage that can help you out.

 Next Available Flight